-With vSphere Virtual Machine Encryption, you can create encrypted virtual machines and encrypt existing virtual machines.
+Regardless of which key provider you use, with vSphere Virtual Machine Encryption you can create encrypted virtual machines and encrypt existing virtual machines.
 Because all virtual machine files with sensitive information are encrypted, the virtual machine is protected.
 Only administrators with encryption privileges can perform encryption and decryption tasks.

 What Storage Does vSphere Virtual Machine Encryption Support

-vSphere Virtual Machine Encryption works with any supported storage type (NFS, iSCSI, Fiber Channel, and so on), including VMware vSAN.
+vSphere Virtual Machine Encryption works with any supported storage type (NFS, iSCSI, Fibre Channel, direct-attached storage, and so on), including VMware vSAN.
 For more information about using encryption on a vSAN cluster, see Administering VMware vSAN documentation.

 vSphere Virtual Machine Encryption and vSAN use the same encryption libraries but they have different profiles.
 VM Encryption is a per-VM encryption and vSAN is a datastore level encryption.